UIUC-iSchool-DataStories/is457_spring2023/week01/lecture01.md

  * practice telling a story which is backed by data live to an audience (Assignments 1 & 6) (we will coach you through this process!
 Assignments 2 & 5, in class activities)

- * understand the theory behind why storytelling is effective for communicating with data & get some ideas for how to give great presentations using these techniques and concepts (reading quizzes)
+ * understand the theory behind why storytelling is effective for communicating with data & get some ideas for how to give great presentations using these techniques and concepts (reading quizzes, in class activities)

 notes:
 finally, the reading quizzes will help build the foundatational understanding of storytelling to enable you to be successful in all of these endevors!

+similarly with the story-oriented in class activities -- these will help you practice these theories!

 ---